DanNixon/TouhouMonopoly/docs/player_pieces.md

 - Donation Box
 - Torii Arch
-- TODO
-- TODO
-- TODO
+- Ying-Yang Orb
-- TODO
+- Marisa Hat
-- TODO
+- Hakkero
+- Suika's flask (I'm sure this has a proper name but can't for the life of me remember what it is)